David-Hinschberger/David-Hinschberger/README.md

-# Woo it's a website or something
+# It's a Github Portfolio!

 David's Programming Portfolio
-Blank site right now, will try to populate with cool projects maybe someday.

-* Placeholder for a link to projects I'll never complete
-* link for code challenge solutions

-Currently has Kattis solutions on a very bare website!
+I'll try to make this a very basic website and talk a bit about my repos maybe.